akmtaiwansoftware/docs/CONTRIBUTING.md

 Thanks for helping make docs better!
 Check out the [Documentation Categories](#documentation-categories) and [Technical Overview](#technical-overview) below for information on how this doc site works and how to use the tools to contribute to it.

+**Note:** Please attempt to follow the format conventions of existing documentation as much as possible with elements such as clear text headings, a linear structure, and generic screenshots.
+Please reach out to techcomm@exosite.com with any formatting questions.

 ## Making Small Changes

 If you are just adjusting a simple spelling error or syntax/grammar problem, you can edit the page directly in the GitHub UI (go to the doc page and click the pencil edit button).
 Any changes you make with this method should be minor!